Radical rabbi’s followers rise in Israel amid new violence

 Today, his disciples march through the streets by the hundreds, chanting “Death to Arabs” and assaulting any they come across.
 This week, they took part in a wave of communal violence in Jerusalem and mixed cities across Israel in which Arabs and Jews viciously attacked people and torched cars.

 On Thursday evening, there was more ethnic strife.
 In Tel Aviv, two Jewish men attacked a journalist covering a gathering of ultranationalists.
 In the central Israeli city of Lod, a Jewish man was shot and seriously wounded by an Arab man.
-In Jaffa, an Israeli soldier was attacked by a group of Arabs and was hospitalized in serious condition
+In Jaffa, an Israeli soldier was attacked by a group of Arabs and was hospitalized in serious condition.

 Israelis shocked by the violence have cast the right-wing extremism as a nasty aberration or a reaction to Palestinian violence.
 But to Arab citizens, who make up 20% of Israel’s population, the heirs of Kahane are a natural outgrowth of a discriminatory system — normalized by some mainstream leaders who largely share their views.